 Slice cooked chicken thinly and return to baking sheet.
 Add ranch seasoning and toss to coat.

 Place tortillas on a clean work surface.
 Evenly distribute half the cheese on half of each tortilla.
 Top with chicken, then add remaining cheese.

 Finish the Dish

-Return pan used to cook corn to medium heat and add 1 Tbsp. olive oil.
-Working in batches if necessary, add quesadillas to hot pan and cook until browned, 2-3 minutes per side.
-Replenish with 2 tsp. olive oil if pan becomes dry.
+Return pan used to cook corn to medium heat and add 1 tsp. olive oil to hot pan.
+Working in batches, place two or three quesadillas in pan (there should be no overlap).
+Cook until golden brown, 2-4 minutes per side.
+Repeat with remaining quesadillas, adding 1 tsp. olive oil for each batch.

 Plate dish as pictured on front of card, garnishing with corn salsa and sour cream.
 Squeeze lime wedges over quesadillas to taste.
 Bon appétit!